You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Program fee coverage

+SAIL is the final step in this process: once a respirologist applies on a plan member’s behalf, SAIL manages the loan of the device to the plan member.
 Under your Extended Health Care Plan, you are covered for SAIL’s $275 program fee, which includes the loan of the CPAP device and any repairs it may need throughout its useful life.
 This fee is significantly lower than the cost of purchasing a machine privately.
-SAIL also handles warranty-approved repairs and replacements if the device becomes unusable, costs that group benefit plans do not cover for privately purchased machines.
-However, machine replacement triggered by the user’s misuse or negligence of the device will be subject to another $275 program fee.

 While it is possible to purchase a CPAP machine independently, you should consult with a medical professional to ensure that a device is medically necessary, properly configured, and monitored for effective treatment outcomes.